Year 3 Curriculum

 We will explore how for many people, some places in the world are special.
 For others the whole world is special.
 We all feel a need to look after what is special to us.
 Sometimes it is easy to explain why things are special.
 At other times it might be difficult to put into words why something is special.

-In Year 3 children will enjoy reading a wide variety of texts, and will learn to write in a wide range of genres, as directed by the National Curriculum.
+In Year 3 children will enjoy reading a wide variety of texts, and will learn to write in a wide range of genres.
 We aim to instil in our pupils a love for reading and writing, confidence, stamina and creative, independent thinking.

-In Year 3 we introduce the children to Destination Reader, a school wide reading programme, in which daily lessons are taught to explicitly study each of the necessary skills for reading and comprehension of texts.
+In Year 3 we will continue working on the skills outlined in Destination Reader, a school wide reading programme, in which daily lessons are taught to explicitly study each of the necessary skills for reading and comprehension of texts.
 Pupils also learn about each of the learning behaviours required for reading and discussing texts with their partners and small groups.